-The North Central Texas Council of Governments (NCTCOG) is launching the Freight Efficiency Outreach Center to reduce greenhouse gas emissions and air pollution from the trucking industry in the greater Dallas-Fort Worth area.
-NCTCOG serves a sixteen-county region centered around the Dallas-Fort Worth Metro area, nine of which do not meet federal ozone standards under the 1997 8-hour national ambient air quality standards.
+The North Central Texas Council of Governments (NCTCOG) recently launched the FEOC to reduce GHG emissions and air pollution from the trucking industry in the greater Dallas-Fort Worth area.
+NCTCOG serves sixteen counties around the Dallas-Fort Worth Metro area, nine of which do not meet federal ozone standards under the 1997 8-hour national ambient air quality standards.
 The region is crisscrossed by numerous interstates, resulting in heavy freight traffic.
-Heavy-duty vehicles contribute approximately 19% of all transportation-based GHG emissions nationwide, and have a significant impact on air quality in the greater Dallas-Fort Worth area.
+Heavy-duty vehicles contribute approximately 19% of all transportation-based GHG emissions nationwide and have a significant impact on air quality in the greater Dallas-Fort Worth area.

-The Freight Efficiency Outreach Center will showcase new low-emission, high efficiency vehicles and advanced retrofit technologies, as well as provide financial and technical assistance.
-The Center will function as a “one stop shop” for companies and drivers to learn about and begin implementation of emission reducing best practices and technologies.
+The FEOC showcases new low-emission, high-efficiency vehicles and advanced retrofit technologies and provides financial and technical assistance.
+The Center functions as a “one stop shop” for companies and drivers to learn about and begin implementation of emission-reducing best practices and technologies.
 NCTCOG estimates that the Outreach Center has the potential to impact approximately 250 trucks in its first year by assisting in the purchase of newer trucks, repowering older engines, and encouraging upgrades with SmartWay technologies and other emission-reducing retrofits.

-Creation of this Outreach Center will lead to greater industry awareness of the impacts of heavy duty freight traffic, and of new technologies and best practices that can increase heavy duty fuel efficiency, reduce greenhouse gas emissions and fuel use, and improve regional air quality throughout North Central Texas.
+The Outreach Center aims to improve industry awareness of the impacts of heavy-duty freight traffic and new technologies and best practices that can increase heavy-duty fuel efficiency, reduce GHG emissions and fuel use, and improve regional air quality throughout North Central Texas.

-With this center, NCTCOG will seek to expand upon the success of outreach centers which have been established along the Interstate-5 corridor in Washington, Oregon, and California and establish a similar model of outreach, education, financial assistance, and implementation to a new freight-intensive region.
-Once established, this facility could be replicated across the country in other major freight activity centers.
+With this center, NCTCOG seeks to expand upon the success of outreach centers which have been established along the Interstate-5 corridor in Washington, Oregon, and California and establish a similar model of outreach, education, financial assistance, and implementation to a new freight-intensive region.
+The success of this facility could be replicated across the country in other major freight activity centers.

 |Population||Approximately 6.26 million|